 Downhill mountain biking can take a toll on riders.
-Injuries are fairly frequent and have very high consequences.
+Injuries are fairly frequent and can have very high consequences.
 It is worthwhile investing in good gear that is going to keep you riding for as long as possible.
-This is why we have found you the best elbow pads for downhill mountain biking.
+Having the best elbow pads for downhill mountain biking will help set you up for a long, happy mountain bike ride!

 Downhill mountain bike riders tend to care less about ventilation and the weight of their protective gear, and more about the protectiveness and functionality of their gear.
 In this article, we will look at what makes the best elbow pads for downhill mountain biking, as well as which pads are the best set of elbow pads for you.